Intern Evaluation Procedures

 Grievance Procedures for Intern Complaints Concerning a CCPPS Staff Member

-In the event an intern encounters any difficulties or problems (e.g., poor supervision, personality clashes, inappropriate behavior, other staff conflict) during his/her/their training experiences, an intern is encouraged to:
+In the event an intern encounters any difficulties or problems (e.g., poor supervision, personality clashes, inappropriate behavior, other staff conflict) during their training experiences, an intern is encouraged to:

 - Discuss the issue directly with the staff member(s) involved in an effort to informally resolve the problem